Manitoba maple - Acer negundo

-Manitoba Maples have round, hariy buds.
+Manitoba maples have round, hariy buds.
 Photo by Brian Lacey.

-Lateral Bud.
+Lateral bud.
 Photo by Brian Lacey.

-Manitoba Maple keys are very important winter food sources for small mammals and birds.
+Manitoba maple keys are very important winter food sources for small mammals and birds.
 Photo by Brian Lacey.

 The mature bark is ridged.
 Photo by Brian Lacey.

-Manitoba Maple flowers.
+Manitoba maple flowers.
 Photo by Brian Lacey.

 These leaves only have 3 leaflets.
 Photo by Brian Lacey.